 Sure.
 Well, let's move on.
 You went to the Middle East, Port Tewfik, and then by train pretty quickly up to the squadron base.
 What were your first impressions of the Middle East - its people, its landscape?

 Well, it all happened so fast.
 You know, you're only young.
 I don't think you form an impression immediately.
 Well, I didn't.
 It's only later on, when you start to spent time in those places that you eventually get to start thinking about the way they lived; and we didn't give it too much thought.
 We were there for, you know, it was a big lark in some aspects, we were going there to join a squadron and the fact that they were, you know, the Arabs were quite different and they lived differently, it didn't bother you too much at that time.

 Right.
 Well, we might pick up on that later when we talk about some leaves and things.
 You arrived at, I think, Sidi Haneish and you had a couple of days there and this was the base, the squadron base, I think.

 Yes, that's right.
 The squadron at that time used to always have a base generally about 100 miles or so back from the advanced landing ground as they called it, where B and C Flights used to operate - operate the aeroplanes.
 Any major jobs that had to be done on the aeroplanes, they were flown back down to the base and the jobs were done there.
 All the main supplies were kept down there.
 It was a base and, of course, that was later on to be dropped, we didn't use that method.
-We virtually kept as much as possible kept the whole squadron together even though we used to split it: B Flight would make one move and then C Flight would make the next and sometimes we'd even jump right over where the other squadron was operating.
-Go to the next landing ground particularly when they were pushing up through the desert and the same back through the retreat we did that.
+We virtually, as much as possible, kept the whole squadron together even though we used to split it: B Flight would make one move and then C Flight would make the next and sometimes we'd even jump right over where the other squadron was operating.
+Go to the next landing ground, particularly when they were pushing up through the desert.
+And the same back through the retreat, we did that.